Ricardo Peralta y Fabi

-Ricardo Peralta y Fabi (August 15, 1950 – December 31, 2017) was a Mexican mechanical engineer and former astronaut trainee who was a backup for astronaut Rodolfo Neri Vela on STS-61-B. Peralta was one of three people selected among 400 applicants to the Mexican space program.
+Ricardo Peralta y Fabi (Note: The surnames are also given as Peralta-Fabi, particularly in academic contexts.)
+(August 15, 1950 – October 16, 2016) was a Mexican mechanical engineer and former astronaut trainee who was a backup for astronaut Rodolfo Neri Vela on STS-61-B. Peralta was one of three people selected among 400 applicants to the Mexican space program.
+(Note: The third was Francisco Javier Mendieta Jiménez.)

 Accident

-Peralta was the alternate of the first Mexican astronaut Rodolfo Neri Vela at the time of the ultralight accident (bought as remuneration for astronaut training), in which he was seriously injured.
-He was unable to complete astronaut training and training at Indiana University.
-He left the corps of astronauts on 3 December 1985.
+In 1985, months before STS-61-B's mission was carried out, Peralta had an accident flying in an ultralight aircraft, which he had bought with part of the money destined for his astronaut training.
+Up until this point, he was the official alternate for the first Mexican astronaut Rodolfo Neri Vela, in case Neri Vela could not carry out the future mission for any reason.
+Peralta was seriously injured in the accident, resulting in him being incapacitated from completing the astronaut training by the Mexican Space Agency and the training at Indiana University.
+He left the corps of astronauts on December 3, 1985.

-He taught at the University of Mexico City for many years after his astronaut career and died in 2016.
+He taught at the National Autonomous University of Mexico (UNAM) for many years after his astronaut career and died in 2016.